recursive-rewind/October-22-2022/README.md

 5. decide upon the test automation framework

 ### Tasks Assigned
-1. @HassanRaza to setup GitHub workflow
+1. @M-Hassan-Raza to setup GitHub workflow
-2. @HassanRaza to assign tasks to the rest of hte team members
+2. @M-Hassan-Raza to assign tasks to the rest of hte team members
-3. @UmerFarooq to explore the codebase and read up on deocumentation
+3. @umer-farooq1784 to explore the codebase and read up on deocumentation
-4. @TaimoorRashid to decide and explore the testing framework
+4. @Taimoor2500 to decide and explore the testing framework
-5. @TaimoorRashid to decide, explore and do basic implementation of the automation framework
+5. @Taimoor2500 to decide, explore and do basic implementation of the automation framework

 ### Deadlines
  1. @M-Hassan-Raza 22nd October, 2022